 FFP 0010.

-FIRE FIGHTER I: 206 Clock Hours.
-Prepares students for certification as a Firefighter I. Upon completion of the course and a written state certification examination, the student will receive a certificate of compliance from the State Fire Marshall's Bureau of Fire Standards and Training as a Firefighter I.
+FIREFIGHTER I: 206 Clock Hours.
+Prepares students for certification as a Firefighter I. Upon completion of the course, the students' scores and skills check-off packet will be forwarded to the State Fire Marshal's office.
+Qualified students will receive a certificate of compliance from the State Fire Marshal's Bureau of Fire Standards and Training as a Firefighter I.